P-Teach: Child Guidance and Classroom Community

 Would you like to learn how to address children’s social emotional needs and how to create a connected community in your classroom?

 This course explores and applies classroom strategies to promote social competence, build classroom community and facilitate emotional regulation.
-An emphasis is on understanding development within group contexts, observing children's behavior and engaging with families to make decisions about learning.
-For questions please email Melissa Dole.
+An emphasis is on understanding development within group contexts, observing children’s behavior and engaging with families to make decisions about learning.
+A strong emphasis in Social Emotional Learning will boost your skills working with students.

 Course Information